Functions reference

 func toQuotable(s string) string

-Returns the quotable literal string for the given s, which can be safely wrapped in double quotes in the generated Go code.
+Returns the quotable string for the given s, which can be safely wrapped in double quotes in the generated Go code.

 The function escapes the double quotes, escape sequences, control characters, non-printable characters.